A Brief History of the Marque

 In 1955 Maico bought the estate and began producing the Maico 500, initially using the Champion name.

 N.B.
 These machines did not have three-wheel versions nor do they have a motorcycle engine.
 However, the connection with Maico is the reason for inclusion.

 Source: Axel Oskar Mathieu Archive

-If you have a query or information about Champion machines, please contact us
+If you have a query or information about Champion microcars, please contact us